Got seasonal allergies? So do we!

-- Explore herbal remedies.
-Butterbur is an herb, which comes from a European shrub and has shown potential for relieving seasonal allergy symptoms, acting similar to antihistamines.
+- Include antihistamine foods into your diet.
 Quercetin is a nutrient found in onions, apples, and black tea that research has shown to block the release of histamines.
 Spirulina, a type of dried algae has shown to help too.
 Turmeric, ginger, and tomatoes contain anti-inflammatory properties that may help relieve some allergy symptoms.
 Speak to your doctor before trying alternative treatments.

 - Know your triggers.
-You may think you know what the problem is.
-But are you sure?
-Make an appointment with an allergist for an allergy skin test to pinpoint your triggers.
-Then you can make a plan to avoid them, if possible, and come up with a long-term plan with your doctor.
+You may think you know what the problem is, but are you sure?
+Make an appointment with an allergist to pinpoint your triggers.
+Then, you can make a plan to avoid them, if possible, and come up with a long-term plan with your doctor.